Special Collections and University Archives

 Special Collections

-Special Collections include personal papers and primary source materials that focus on Jacksonville and Northeast Florida and document local political development, civil rights, race relations, education, literature, urban planning, visual and performing arts, archaeology, and social welfare.
+Special Collections include personal papers and primary source materials that focus on Jacksonville and Northeast Florida.
+These materials document local history, political development, civil rights, education, literature, urban planning, visual and performing arts, archaeology, and social welfare.

 UNF has over 90 collections that include papers donated by businesspeople, politicians, philanthropists, and civil rights activists.
 There are also collections donated by institutions such as Barnett Bank and Florida Blue.
 We have finding aids for many of SCUA's collections in ArchivesSpace, a searchable database.
 Please see the Finding Materials section for more information about using SCUA finding aids.
 Below you will find several of the topics in SCUA Collections.

-Civil Rights and History of Jacksonville's African American Community
+Civil Rights and History of Jacksonville’s Black Community

-Primary sources documenting Civil Rights events and the History of Jacksonville's African American Community include:
+Primary sources documenting Civil Rights events and the History of Jacksonville's Black Community include:

 • Eartha M. M. White Collection details the notable activities of Ms. White from the 1870s to the 1970s.
 Eartha White was a philanthropist, an entrepreneur, and a humanitarian who was involved in the local and national NAACP, anti-lynching movement, universal suffragism, and community advocacy.
 The Eartha M. M. White Collection includes personal and business correspondence, documents, notes, memorabilia, printed materials, ephemera, and photographs.

-• Rodney Lawrence Hurst, Sr. Papers which document civil rights events occurring in Jacksonville in the 1960s.
+• Rodney Lawrence Hurst, Sr. Papers document civil rights events occurring in Jacksonville in the 1960s.
 Mr. Hurst was the president of the youth NAACP in Jacksonville at that time and helped organize lunch counter sit-ins to protest racial inequality.
-His papers include photographs and accounts documenting those activities.
+His papers include photographs and accounts documenting those activities, along with his collection of Black Heritage stamps.

-• Rosa G. Holmes Walker Collection documents an African American businesswoman in Jacksonville during the early twentieth century.
+• Rosa G. Holmes Walker Collection documents a Black businesswoman in Jacksonville during the early twentieth century.
+Her collection includes local burial records.

 • Nathaniel Glover Collection documents Jacksonville’s first Black Sheriff, including correspondence, personal, printed materials, and photographs.